Earth Notes: On the Zoom H1n "Handy" Field Recorder: ReviewUpdated 2021-12-06.

 A pair of alkaline AAA cells is supplied with the Zoom, but I have some NiMH rechargeables on their way.
 (The Zoom will accommodate alkaline, NiMH and lithium cells.)

-(For reference, the Olympus LS-P4 appears to be readily available for ~£140 including VAT and postage.)
+(For reference, the Olympus LS-P4 was (when I bought the H1n) readily available for ~£140 including VAT and postage.)

 2020-12-21: Initial Impressions